 Because Danny Lloyd was so young and since it was his first acting job, Stanley Kubrick was highly protective of the child.
 During the shooting of the movie, Lloyd was under the impression that the film he was making was a drama, not a horror movie.
 In fact, when Wendy carries Danny away while shouting at Jack in the Colorado Lounge, she is actually carrying a life-size dummy so Lloyd would not have to be in the scene.
 He only realized the truth several years later, when he was shown a heavily edited version of the film.
-He didn't see the uncut version of the film until he was 17 - eleven years after he'd made it.
+He did not see the uncut version of the film until he was seventeen - eleven years after he had made it.

 Stanley Kubrick, known for his compulsiveness and numerous retakes, got the difficult shot of blood pouring from the elevators in only three takes.
 This would be remarkable if it weren't for the fact that the shot took nine days to set up; every time the doors opened and the blood poured out, Kubrick would say, "It doesn't look like blood."
 In the end, the shot took approximately a year to get right.

 All of the interior rooms of the Overlook Hotel were filmed at Elstree Studios in England, including the Colorado Lounge, where Jack does his typing.
 Because of the intense heat generated from the lighting used to recreate window sunlight (the room took 700,000 watts of light per window to make it look like a snowy day outside), the lounge set caught fire.
 Fortunately all of the scenes had been completed there, so the set was rebuilt with a higher ceiling, and the same area was eventually used by Steven Spielberg as the snake-filled Well of the Souls tomb in Raiders of the Lost Ark (1981).